solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

 9. Once you are in `InvoiceDateKey=2012-01-01` right-click the Parquet file and select `New SQL script - Select TOP 100 rows`.

    > A script is automatically generated.
-Run this script to see how SQL on demand queries the file and returns the first 100 rows of that file with the header, allowing you to easily explore data in the file
+Run this script to see how SQL on demand queries the file and returns the first 100 rows of that file with the header, allowing you to explore data in the file easily.

    ![Start new SQL script from data lake file](./media/ex01-sql-on-demand-01.png "Create a new SQL script")

 10. Ensure the newly created script is connected to the `Built-in` pool and select `Run`.
-Data is loaded by the built-in SQL pool and processed as if it was coming from any regular relational database.
+Data is loaded by the built-in SQL pool and processed as if it came from any regular relational database.

     ![Run SQL script on data lake file](./media/ex01-sql-on-demand-02.png "Execute SQL script")